Voice Privacy from an Attribute-based Perspective: Results of Analysis and Attack

 \subsection{Analysis of Utterance-Level Attribute Inference}

 Next, we consider the utterance-level case in which a single utterance is available for each speaker.
-Comparing the `Speaker level' and the `Utterance level' columns of Table~\ref{tab:attribute_classifiers}, we observe that inference performance is indeed worse when only one utterances used for prediction across all attributes, except for gender, which is still predicted nearly perfectly.
+Comparing the `Speaker level' and `Utterance level' columns of Table~\ref{tab:attribute_classifiers}, we observe that inference performance is indeed worse when only one utterance is used for prediction across all attributes, except for gender, which is still predicted nearly perfectly.

-Figure~\ref{fig:utt_per_spk_10runs_3} reports the uniqueness of the speaker set, with the individual re-samplings of SingleEval represented as separate data points in the plot.
+Figure~\ref{fig:utt_per_spk_10runs_3} reports speaker uniqueness, with the individual re-samplings of SingleEval represented as separate data points in the plot.

-The black Xs indicate uniqueness percentages with speaker profiles consisting of ground truth attributes and the leftmost (blue) stacks of data points are the uniqueness percentages with speaker profiles consisting of inferred ground truth attributes.
+The black Xs indicate uniqueness percentages with speaker profiles consisting of ground truth attributes and the leftmost (blue) stacks of data points are the uniqueness percentages with speaker profiles consisting of inferred attributes from original speech.
 Considering $k=1$, the percentage of unique speakers in the case that speakers are represented with inferred attributes from the original data (Original) has a wide spread for the different resamplings.
 However, on average, its percentage is the same as with the ground truth.
 The same holds for $k<3$.
-For $k<5$, we again see that inference is increasing the percentage of speakers who fall under the acceptable threshold of $k=5$ and the same happens with $k<10$.
+For $k<5$, we again see that inference increases the percentage of speakers who fall below the acceptable threshold of $k=5$ and the same happens with $k<10$.
 In short, even with only a single utterance available for inference, classifier errors are not contributing to speaker privacy in a consistent manner.

 To gain deeper understanding, we consider what changes at the level of individual speakers.
 Figure~\ref{fig:utt_per_spk_10runs} shows that the change in uniqueness does not impact all speakers equally.